nielskee/draft-articles/TechnicalHiringPart2.md

 - If algorithmic problem solving is central to the sort of work you do, sure, I understand why these tools might be attractive.
 But there are better ways of running interviews around CS algo and data structure fundamentals.
+And really, if that's the main focus in the role, should it not the the centrepiece of the live interview?
 More in the next post on that.

 - Don't sleepwalk into outsourcing your technical interview to an online platform.
 Some aspects of hiring are _just hard work_, and you need to be prepared to put in the personal effort with candidates for the more challenging parts of your tech selection.

-- If you must use a tool like Hackerrank,
+- If you must use a tool like Hackerrank, construct your challenge sensibly.
+Rather than off-the-shelf coding challenges, create your own.
+Use a mix of multiple choice, subjective questions and a coding challenge.
+And if your face to face technical interview is going to be based on algo problem solving, consider something with a different focus for the screen.
+This is not the main event, just the warm-up act.
+Size it appropriately.

+- Whatever you decide to use as a code challenge, make sure to communicate what's important to you in code - simplicity, clarity, naming, hygiene.

 ## Coding assignments